 - Let the table cure for at least 48 hours before touching or using

 Watch the video if you are confused about any part of this process, or comment and I will respond!

 I love this light weight table, it is easy to move around but packs a big design punch.
-It may sound like this is complicated but it really was cutting out paper, gluing it down and pouring something on top!
-My kids keep touching the surface to try to figure how it looks so much like glass.
+It may sound like this is complicated but the project basically consists of cutting out paper, gluing it down and pouring something on top My kids keep touching the surface to try to figure how it looks so much like glass.
 Create your own mosaic pattern, let your imagination go wild.
-If you do send us a photo I would love to see it!
+If you do send us a photo I would love to see it.

 $24.99 –IKEA PS 2510 (It is usually $29.99 but I found it marked down)